m7azhar/Sales-Analysis/README.md

 # Python_Diwali_Sales_Analysis
-Python project for beginners- Analyze Diwali sales data to improve customer experience and sales
+Analyze Diwali sales data to improve customer experience and sales we have used pandas and pyhon to analyse Diwali Sales